 for the best results.
 Read on to learn all about washing soda, what it is and how it’s made, and how you can use it for your laundry.

-Washing soda is a chemical compound with the formula Na2CO3, known as sodium carbonate, and it’s a salt of carbonic acid.
+Washing soda is a chemical compound with the formula Na2CO3, also known as sodium carbonate, and it’s a salt of carbonic acid.
 Some use washing soda to make homemade laundry detergent, to clean especially in hard water, and some even use it as a laundry additive to soften water.
-Water which is rich in minerals like magnesium and calcium, is known as hard water.
-Hard water can affect the cleaning power of your detergent, but washing soda can bind to minerals in water allowing homemade detergents to better-absorb into fabric fibres and get on with the cleaning.
+Water-rich in minerals like magnesium and calcium is known as hard water.
+Hard water can affect the cleaning power of your detergent, but washing soda can bind to minerals in the water, allowing homemade detergents to better-absorb into fabric fibres and get on with the cleaning.
 Washing soda should not be confused with baking soda, even though chemically they are closely related.

 How is washing soda made?

 Washing soda is often made from the ashes of burned plants, which is why it’s sometimes known as soda ash.
 Another way it’s made is by simply putting baking soda in the oven.
 Heating baking soda in the oven causes a chemical reaction that changes the baking soda compound, transforming it into washing soda.
 Please note, that making your own chemicals at home can be extremely dangerous, so we don’t recommend trying to make your own washing soda.

 What are some of the uses of washing soda?

 - Removes stains.
 Washing soda is highly alkaline, and can act as a solvent to remove stains.